tagion/tagion/README.md

 Resources:
 Short introduction the principles behind actor based concurrency (4:32 min) [Actor Model Explained](https://www.youtube.com/watch?v=ELwEdb_pD0k)
 Programming in D (Chapter 85: Message passing concurrency)
 A talk about the design and principles of erlang By Joe Armstrong, it also makes clear the nuance between implementing actors as a language feature (erlang/BEAM) versus implementing it as a library (this/std.concurrency)
 (1 hour) [Erlang - software for a concurrent world](https://www.infoq.com/presentations/erlang-software-for-a-concurrent-world/)

-The controlflow is described here https://docs.tagion.org/#/documents/modules/actor/actor_requirement
+The controlflow is described here (Actor requirement)[https://docs.tagion.org/#/documents/modules/actor/actor_requirement]

-In general the flow of the actor will look something like this
+In general the flow of an actor will look something like this

 ```d
     // State messages send to the supervisor from the children